The “broke college student” trope is so common because a lot of people have no clue how to make money in college.

-Hear me out when I say it’s worth scrimping on entertainment for a little while to start putting dollars toward a rainy day.
-Long term, experts recommend that you have somewhere between 3-8 months of expenses saved up—but don’t let that overwhelm you in the beginning.
+It’s worth scrimping on entertainment for a little while to start putting dollars toward a rainy day.
+Long-term, experts recommend that you have somewhere between 3-8 months of expenses saved up—but don’t let that overwhelm you in the beginning.
 Saving money in college is hard.
-Start with a smaller, more realistic goal—try $500 or $1,000 (even if you know it will take a long time to get there).
+Start with a smaller, more realistic goal—try $500 or $1,000 (even if you know it will take a long time).

 Because when a surprise expense pops up (and believe me, it’s only a matter of time), you’ll be prepared instead of racking up debt.

 We’ve talked about making money in college and how to save it.
 When you combine these two things, you’re basically learning how to budget in college.

 But budgeting for college students is a bit different than it is for other folks because there are lots of other questions to factor in:

 What’s the cost of tuition at your university?
 Do you have any grants, scholarships, or financial aid?

 Having good credit can make a big difference in life quality.
 With a higher credit score, you’ll have an easier time getting loans, applying for credit cards, or securing housing.

 Meanwhile, a poor credit score can have detrimental effects and may prevent you from getting what you want in life.